52North/sosmobileclient/README.md

 ### 8/20/2013
 - Frameworks
   - JQuery Geo replaced by Leaflet JS, much easier, better API, better docs, lots of extensions
-  - Highcharts remplaced by Rickshaw due to Highcharts licensing model and Rickshaw's size and simple API
+  - Highcharts replaced by Rickshaw due to Highcharts licensing model and Rickshaw's size and simple API
 - Map
   - Rebuilt with Leaflet JS
   - Station clustering included
   - nicer markers
 - Usability
   - Buttons and markers are bigger and therefore better to reach by finger
-  - The front end finally is done right.
-No offscreen content, better transitions and positioning.
+  - The front end is finally done right: no offscreen content, better transitions and positioning.
 - Feature
-  - History and Legend work as intended.
+  - History and legend work as intended.
 - Architecture
   - Controllers added.
 I feel like I have to think about my JS again.